marshallward/accessproject/access_cm.rst

 ACCESS-OM is an intermediate model which replaces the UM model with the fixed CORE atmospheric field data sets.
-It is primarily used for testing within CSIRO during CM development, although it has also been used in some research projects, such as CSIRO's BGC simulations (WOMBAT?).
+It is primarily used for testing within CSIRO during CM development, although it has also been used in some research projects, such as CSIRO's BGC simulations (WOMBAT).

 The ARCCSS ("CoE") ocean research groups is conducting 0.25°-resolution ocean experiments with the GFDL coupled model based on MOM and SIS, the internal GFDL